DennisSoemers/DennisSoemers.github.io/awards.md

 layout: page
 title: Honors and Awards
 permalink: /awards/
+description: Honors and Awards received by Dennis Soemers.
 ---

 - **February 2017** - Best Master's thesis award from the Faculty of Humanities and Sciences of Maastricht University.